 - High CBD strains can treat a variety of medical conditions with little to no psychoactive side effects.

 While most people associate marijuana with smoking, you can use cannabis medications in many different ways.
 Dosing is not a precise science and varies depending on the patient, preparation and delivery method.

-Before choosing how you would like to use your medical marijuana treatment, talk to your doctor at Spine Institute of North America.
+Before choosing how you would like to use your medical marijuana treatment, talk to your doctor at Spine INA.
 There are several ways to consume cannabis, including options far healthier than smoking.
 Some of the most common delivery methods you can choose from include:

 - Topical medications

 - Edibles and teas

 Potential Side Effects and Risks Associated With Medical Marijuana

 Cannabis, like any medical treatment, has potential side effects and risks associated with its use.
 Effects tend to vary depending on what type of strain you medicate with.
 However, the most common side effects include: